 Violence against women and girls is an umbrella term used to describe any form of abuse directed at women and girls.

-Violence against women includes domestic abuse; rape and sexual violence; stalking; forced marriage; so-called honour based violence; female genital mutilation (FGM); trafficking and sexual exploitation including through the sex industry; and sexual harassment in work and public life.
+Violence against women and girls can includes domestic abuse; rape and sexual violence; stalking; forced marriage; so-called honour based violence; female genital mutilation (FGM); trafficking and sexual exploitation including through the sex industry; and sexual harassment in work and public life.

-Violence against women and girls is a cause and consequence of inequality between women and men, a violation of human rights, and a result of an abuse of power and control.
+Violence against women and girls is both a cause and consequence of the inequality between women and men in our society.

-We are committed to supporting women, men, girls and boys who experience violence and abuse; to challenging all those who perpetrate violence and abuse, and to preventing it from happening in the first place.
-We advocate a gender-responsive and trauma informed response, which is needs-led, strengths-based and enables survivors achieve independence and freedom.
+Welsh Women’s Aid is committed to supporting women, men, girls and boys who experience violence and abuse; to challenging all those who perpetrate violence and abuse, and to preventing it from happening in the first place.

 We make sure we respond in a way which is sensitive to trauma, puts survivors needs first, helps survivors see their own strengths and focuses on long-term independence and freedom.

 Anyone affected by these forms of violence and abuse should be able to access help and support when they need it and every case should be taken seriously.

 The Live Fear Free Helpline is available 24 hours a day, 7 days a week for women, children and men experiencing domestic abuse, sexual violence or other forms of violence against women.

 - Text 07860 077333